The base formula

 How-To Guide

-Compound interest grows when each period earns interest on both the original principal and the interest already added.
-The core math is simple, but recurring deposits are much easier to model with a calculator.
+Compound interest means each period earns on both the original principal and the interest already added.
+The base formula is simple, but recurring deposits are much easier with a calculator.

 For a one-time deposit, use A = P(1 + r / n)^(nt).
 P is principal, r is the annual rate, n is compounding periods per year, and t is time in years.